Loobee/Ddd/README.md

 # Loobee/Ddd

+Search the best approach with DDD(Domain-Driven Design).

 IN DEV

 Based on http://github.com/dddinphp/ddd

 # Sample
-The sample application is not ready :(
+The sample application is not ready

 ## Application service
 ```php